 Carmel Market, or Shuk HaCarmel, is by all means the largest … Continue reading

 A new Saturday food market opened in south east London last month and its name – Druid Street Market – is popping up on my social media feeds more and more every week.
 I was part of a selected group of bloggers and journalists invited to tour the market and sample the food offerings, so today I am sharing with you my favourite photos from that day.

-Druid Street Market is curated by Miranda York, who’s also founded events’ company and food magazine Toast.
-The market stalls are set up in front of the railway arches at the eastern… Continue reading
+Druid Street Market is curated by Miranda York, who’s also founded events’ company and food magazine At The Table.
+The market stalls are set up in front of the railway arches at… Continue reading

 One thing you might not know about me is that last year I started an Instagram “brunch club” with a few friends: Clerkenwell Boy, Tschang, Heart Drive and Charlala.
 It all started with a brunch date at Duck & Waffle which we enjoyed so much that we decided to turn it into a regular occurrence.